6artisans/guides/code-review/checklist/README.md

 Is the rest of the system looking/working fine?
 Links to How does it affect the rest of the system? from Code section.
 Similar, but more straight-forward.
 Have a click-around and make sure things are fine.

+It is strongly recommended to use this [template](../template/README.md).

 http://ana-balica.github.io/2017/02/21/code-review-checklist/